basti-app/basti/packages/basti-cdk/README.md

     vpc
 );

-// bastiInstance can now be used in the
+// bastiInstance can now be used to allow access to a connection target bastiAccessSecurityGroup.allowBastiInstanceConnection( bastiInstance, aws_ec2.Port.tcp(1717)
-// bastiAccessSecurityGroup.allowBastiInstanceConnection method
+)
 ```

-### Granting access to a Basti instance
+### Granting access to use Basti instance

 You can grant the ability to connect to a Basti instance to other resources (users, roles, etc.) using the `grantBastiCliConnect` method of an existing Basti instance.